Compile LaTeX or knitr documents from within Atom.

 ||Specify the root file that should be built.
 Only available via "magic" TeX comments.|

-latex package currently supports Atril, Evince, Okular, pdf-view,
+latex package currently supports Atril, Evince, Okular,

-viewers is detailed at Supported Viewers.
+each of the viewers is detailed at Supported Viewers.

 Please note that this package is in a beta state.
 It is stable, but lacks some important features.